wez/wezterm/docs/config/lua/config/window_decorations.md

 Configures whether the window has a title bar and/or resizable border.

-The value is a set of of flags:
+The value is a set of flags:

 * `window_decorations = "NONE"` - disables titlebar and border (borderless
   mode), but causes problems with resizing and minimizing the window, so you